Welcome to my Training Center, and thanks for choosing to complete your training in suicide assessment, treatment, and management with me.

 As a licensed clinical psychologist currently working as the Washington State Patrol Department Psychologist, Dr. Daniel W. Clark, PhD provides clinical services to Washington State Patrol (WSP) employees and their family members, teaches at the WSP Academy, provides psychological screening of trooper cadet applicants, and consults with command staff on Agency issues.

-Dr. Clark is a faculty member of the International Critical Incident Stress Foundation and a recognized: Group Crisis Intervention, CISM: Advanced Group Crisis Intervention, CISM: Individual Crisis Intervention and Peer Support, and Law Enforcement Perspectives for CISM Enhancement instructor.
-In 1998, he developed his Suicide Prevention, Intervention, and Postvention course, which he presents with the around the country.
+Dr. Clark is a faculty member of the International Critical Incident Stress Foundation and a recognized CISM: Group Crisis Intervention, CISM: Advanced Group Crisis Intervention, CISM: Individual Crisis Intervention and Peer Support, and Law Enforcement Perspectives for CISM Enhancement instructor.
+In 1998, he developed his Suicide Prevention, Intervention, and Postvention course, which he presents with the ICISFaround the country.
 He also co-wrote the Strategic Response to Crisis course with Drs.
 Jeff Mitchell and George Everly.

 Oso/SR 530 Mudslide Survey